Indigenous Learning Outcomes

-The introduction of Aboriginal Learning Outcomes (ALO) across all programs, including certificates and diplomas at Confederation College, has been in place for a number of years.
+The introduction of Indigenous Learning Outcomes (ILO) across all programs, including certificates and diplomas at Confederation College, has been in place for a number of years.
 In the course of this evolving process the influence of Indigenous Studies and Indigenous Knowledges has been demonstrated across the institution in various ways.
-The Aboriginal Learning Outcomes are featured as a best practice in the collaborative project Best Practices in Aboriginal Learning among Ontario’s Northern Colleges.
+The Indigenous Learning Outcomes are featured as a best practice in the collaborative project Best Practices in Aboriginal Learning among Ontario’s Northern Colleges.

-Negahneewin is an Ojibwe word meaning ‘Leading the way’.
+Negahneewin is an Ojibwe word meaning “Leading the way”.
 Over the past several decades, Confederation College has experienced a steady incline in the enrollment of Aboriginal learners, making it necessary to accommodate the diverse needs of the population.
 Negahneewin has played a fundamental role in directing Confederation College in this strategic endeavor.
-CPAL will continue to partner with Negahneewin in their efforts to advance and support Indigenous education at Confederation College.
+CPRIL will continue to partner with Negahneewin in their efforts to advance and support Indigenous education at Confederation College.

-Negahneewin offers academic programs specializing in Aboriginal content.
+Negahneewin offers academic programs specializing in Indigenous content.
 These programs are open to all students of Confederation College.